Closing the Gap Year

 If you are uncertain about which program to pursue for your desired career interest, consult with an academic advisor at Saint Xavier University.
 Our advisors can talk you through all your options and help you determine which option is the best for you.
 With the aid of your staff advisor or faculty advisor, you gain access to information and helpful resources that get you closer to uncovering your passion and potential.

-Meet with a Financial Aid Advisor
+Meet with a Financial Aid Counselor

 Saint Xavier University offers many options to assist you in paying for your education - financial aid, scholarships, loans, work-study opportunities and payment plans.
-Saint Xavier's financial aid advisors can guide you through the process to help you afford your education.
+Saint Xavier's financial aid counselors can guide you through the process to help you afford your education.

 Explore Program Options